Tailslide/fluxor-persist/README.md

 Example: `.UsePersist(x => x.StateBlackList= "mystate1,mystate2")`

-### Advanced Usage - Persist only some states properties
+### Advanced Usage - Persist only some state properties

 You can attribute your state records so that certain fields do not get serialized.
 To not persist a 'isloading' flag for example: